-Energy efficiency is part of our culture and something we have been incorporating into our builds since 2010.
-We could go on about the amazing innovations that we offer in green design, or explain our drive to be sustainable not only in our product choices but also in creating future-focused communities, or we could describe the importance of being part of the Superhome Movement – but the simple fact is that all Kiwis deserve a warm, economical, durable, and energy efficient home, and to live in a community that is both financially and socially sustainable.
+Building healthy, energy-efficient homes is part of our culture and something we have been actively doing for nearly a decade.
+The simple fact is that all Kiwis deserve a healthy, warm, economical, durable, and energy efficient home, and to live in a community that is both financially and socially sustainable.
 Experience with green building?
 We got that.
 Commitment?
 Absolutely 100%.

-Why are we so committed to making changes in the NZ building industry?
+Why are we so committed to building "green"?

 - New Zealand’s building standards are more than 20 years behind the rest of the developed world in terms of energy efficient standards.
 An example: England's 2013 building code stipulates a minimum insulating capacity (U value in W/m2K) for windows is more than double the requirement than New Zealand's current building code.